mloef/CodeSignal_Practice_Industry_Coding_Framework/practice_assessments/file_storage/level4.md

     +- file-1.zip 4321 Bytes
     +- dir-a
     |   +- dir-c
-    |   |   +- file-2.txt 1100 Bytes
+    |       +- file-2.txt 1100 Bytes
-    |   |   +- file-3.csv 2122 Bytes
+    |       +- file-3.csv 2122 Bytes
     +- dir-b
-    |   +- file-4.mdx 3378 Bytes
+        +- file-4.mdx 3378 Bytes
 ```

 ## Level 1 – Initial Design & Basic Functions

 - **FILE_UPLOAD(file_name, size)**
   - Upload the file to the remote storage server.
-  - If a file with the same name already exists on the server, it throws a runtime exception.
+  - If a file with the same name already exists, return: `"error: file already exists"`.
 - **FILE_GET(file_name)**
-  - Returns the size of the file, or nothing if the file doesn’t exist.
+  - Return the size of the file as a string, or `"file not found"` if the file doesn’t exist.
 - **FILE_COPY(source, dest)**
   - Copy the source file to a new location.
-  - If the source file doesn’t exist, it throws a runtime exception.
+  - If the source file doesn’t exist, return: `"error: source file not found"`.
-  - If the destination file already exists, it overwrites the existing file.
+  - If the destination file already exists, overwrite it.

 ## Level 2 – Data Structures & Data Processing

 - **FILE_SEARCH(prefix)**
-  - Find top 10 files starting with the provided prefix.
-Order results by their size in descending order, and in case of a tie by file name.
+  - Find the top 10 files whose names start with the provided prefix.
+  - Order results by file size in descending order, and in case of a tie, by file name.
+  - Return the result in the format: `"found [file1, file2, ...]"`.

 ## Level 3 – Refactoring & Encapsulation

-Files now might have a specified time to live on the server.
-Implement extensions of existing methods which inherit all functionality but also with an additional parameter to include a timestamp for the operation, and new files might specify the time to live - no ttl means lifetime being infinite.
+Files may have a specified time-to-live (TTL).
+The following operations include a timestamp parameter:

 - **FILE_UPLOAD_AT(timestamp, file_name, file_size)**
 - **FILE_UPLOAD_AT(timestamp, file_name, file_size, ttl)**
-  - The uploaded file is available for ttl seconds.
+  - Upload the file at the given timestamp.
+With a TTL, the file is available for that many seconds.
 - **FILE_GET_AT(timestamp, file_name)**
+  - Retrieve the file at the given timestamp.
+  - If the file does not exist or has expired, return `"file not found"`.
 - **FILE_COPY_AT(timestamp, file_from, file_to)**
+  - Copy the source file to a new location at the given timestamp.
+  - If the source file does not exist or has expired, return `"error: source file not found"`.
+  - If the destination file exists, overwrite it.
 - **FILE_SEARCH_AT(timestamp, prefix)**
-  - Results should only include files that are still “alive”.
+  - Return files in the format `"found at [file1, file2, ...]"` that match the prefix and are still alive at the given timestamp.

 ## Level 4 – Extending Design & Functionality

 - **ROLLBACK(timestamp)**
-  - Rollback the state of the file storage to the state specified in the timestamp.
+  - Rollback the state of the file storage to the state at the specified timestamp.
-  - All ttls should be recalculated accordingly.
+  - All TTLs should be recalculated relative to the rollback timestamp.
+  - Return a message in the format: `"rollback to <timestamp>"`.